-Bare patches and dead spots in the lawn is a problem that every homeowner faces from time to time.
+Bare patches and dead spots on the lawn is a problem that every homeowner faces from time to time.
 A lot of issues can cause dead patches and bare spots, and it isn’t always obvious what’s to blame.

-Dead patches are not an unusual problem; animals, disease or poor soil conditions are a reality for every home and property.
+Dead patches are not an uncommon problem; animals, disease or poor soil conditions are a reality for every home and property.
 Luckily, most issues are easy to fix.

-Here’s everything you need to do to take of brown, dying spots in your lawn.
+Here are a few things you can try yourself to take of brown, dying spots in your lawn.

 Step 1.
 Aerate Your Lawn

-Even if you just to need to fix two or three dead areas, go ahead and aerate the whole lawn, because it will improve the overall health of your turf and make sure you don’t have any more dead patches appearing.
+When it comes to aerating your lawn, even if you only have two or three visible dead areas, go ahead and aerate the whole lawn.
+By aerating the entire lawn, you’ll improve the overall health of your turf and make sure you don’t have any more dead patches appearing.

 Step 2.
 Topdress with Compost